Leslie station: Subway infrastructure in the vicinity

 Just east of the station, the line emerges from the subway tunnel to cross the Don River East Branch on a fully enclosed bridge, then returns into the tunnel.
 West of the station, the subway continues through its tunnels into Bessarion station.

 Nearby landmarks

 Nearby landmarks include the East Don River, IKEA North York, the Betty Sutherland Trail, North York General Hospital, and the Canadian College of Naturopathic Medicine (formerly Seneca College's School of Nursing).

 Surface connections

 Toronto Transit Commission

+A bus terminal, located one level above the concourse, serves Leslie station.
+Although the terminal has several bus bays, it currently only accommodates the 51 Leslie and the 151 Leslie North bus routes.
+The 185 and 385 Sheppard buses can only be boarded on the street with a valid transfer.

 TTC routes serving the station include: